-0 No in-band error (External Abort) reported.
-1 An External Abort was signaled by the component to the Requester making the access or other t • Th an • Th im or other transaction.
-This can be because any of the following are true: • The applicable one of the ERR CTLR.{WUE,RUE,UE} bits is implemented and was set to 0b1 when an Uncorrected error was detected. • The applicable one of the ERR CTLR.{WUE,RUE,UE} bits is not implemented and the component always reports errors.
+0b0 No in-band error response (External Abort) signaled to the Requester making the access or other transaction.
+0b1 An in-band error response was signaled by the component to the Requester making the access or other transaction.
+This can be because any of the following are true: • The ERR CTLR.UE field, or applicable one of the ERRCTLR.{WUE, RUE} fields, is implemented and was 0b1 when an error was detected and not corrected. • The ERR CTLR.{WUE, RUE, UE} fields are not implemented and the component always reports errors.